 In 2008, Congressman Wexler served as an advisor on Middle East and Israel issues to President Barack Obama during his presidential campaign.
+In 2012, he served on the President’s reelection Steering Committee and addressed the Democratic National Convention outlining the President’s policies related to Israel.

-Born in Queens, New York, Congressman Wexler moved to South Florida with his family at age 10.
+Born in New York, Congressman Wexler moved to South Florida with his family at age 10.
 He earned his B.A. in Political Science from the University of Florida and law degree from George Washington University.
 Before serving in Congress, he served in the Florida Senate for six years.
 Congressman Wexler and his wife, Laurie, have three children.